SirKadogan/altimus_exclusive/README.md

 - I didn't add any loading indicator to simulate a search for vehicles.

+- The css classes and modules are a bit messy.
+I tried to use PrimeReact classes as much as I could and therefore I didn't really come up with a defined strategy to deal with customization.

 ### :computer: Instructions to run

 - Clone the repo